 When arrangements are made with continuing care providers, whether they are private physicians, HMOs, title V grantees, Indian Health Service clinics, hospitals, or group medical practices for the delivery of EPSDT services, assure compliance with the EPSDT program.
 Records must be available for your auditing.
 You provide the methods to be used.

-Program Reports.--See Part 2, §2700.4.
+C. Program Reports.--See Part 2, §2700.4.
 The annual report (Form HCFA-416) contains the following data on EPSDT services provided to children during the previous Federal fiscal year, by age groups (under 1, 1-5, 6-14, 15-20) and categorically or medically needy classification:

 o Number of individuals eligible for EPSDT;